paulrobertlloyd/paulrobertlloyd-v3/src/_content/styleguide/components.markdown

 The `.c-embed`{: .language-css} component class is used for embedded content.

 ### Videos
-The `.c-embed--video`{: .language-css} modifier is used when embedding video content, typcially sourced from either Vimeo or YouTube.
+The `.c-embed--video`{: .language-css} modifier is used when embedding video content, typically sourced from either Vimeo or YouTube.

 {% include embed.html url="https://www.youtube.com/watch?v=4ViLiXA0E70" title="Example video" %}